 Whether your child has an uncomfortable rash, your teen is embarrassed by acne, or they have one of the many possible skin conditions found in children, they’ll receive compassionate and effective care from physicians specializing in pediatric dermatology.
 The team at West Derm Center includes three board-certified pediatric dermatologists who see children of all ages, from newborns through adolescents.
 To schedule an appointment, use the online booking feature or call one of their offices in White Plains, New Rochelle, or Yonkers, New York, or their Bronx locations in Pelham Gardens and Riverdale.

 Children and teens develop many of the same skin conditions found in adults.
 However, children also develop skin disorders that don’t typically affect adults.
 Additionally, common conditions such as psoriasis often have different symptoms in children than adults.

 Pediatric dermatologists are extensively trained to correctly diagnose and treat the unique presentation of skin diseases in children and teens.

 Pediatric dermatologists also know how to relieve childrens’ anxiety.
 These highly trained pediatric specialists know how to detect symptoms in children who may not be old enough to answer medical questions, and they know which treatments and medications are safe for children.

-The pediatric dermatologists, including Philip Fried, MD, Karen Mackler, MD, and Shira Weider, MD, at West Derm Center treat the full range of skin and nail conditions that can develop in children and teens.
+The pediatric dermatologists, including Philip Fried, MD and Shira Weider, MD, at West Derm Center treat the full range of skin and nail conditions that can develop in children and teens.
 A few of the most common pediatric problems treated by pediatric dermatologists include: